Small systems and the single-hit approximation in the AMY parton cascade ALPACA: Single-hit vs. first-hit

 \section{Single-hit vs. first-hit}

 Following \cite{Kurkela:2021ctp}, we initialize our system with the the Color Glass Condensate-like initial conditions of \cite{Kurkela:2015qoa, Lappi:2011ju} with an added spatial perturbation,

-where $A$ is the magnitude of the occupancy of the system, $\xi$ controls the momentum asymmetry in the longitudinal direction and $\epsilon$ controls the magnitude of the spatial perturbation.
+where $A$ is the magnitude of the occupancy of the system, $R_0$ corresponds to the system size, $\xi$ controls the momentum asymmetry in the longitudinal direction and $\epsilon$ controls the magnitude of the spatial perturbation.
 The rescaled momentum $p_\xi$ is defined as

 where the characteristic energy scale $Q(\x_\perp)$ can be related to the average transverse momentum as $\langle p_\perp^2 \rangle |_{t=t_0, \x_\perp} = Q^2(\x_\perp)$.
 We choose $Q(\x_\perp)$ as a Gaussian with width $\sqrt{2}R_0$,